 Policies

-This page brings together national policies, regional frameworks and global agreements that shape the governance, conservation and use of plant genetic resources for food and agriculture.
-Resources are grouped by geographic scope to help users quickly locate relevant legal and policy instruments.
+This page provides an overview of the policy landscape around opportunity crops, including national policies, regional frameworks and global agreements.
+Resources are grouped by geographic scope to help you quickly find relevant instruments.

 National Policies